-Drafter’s Note: Add a row for each additional Potential NLSL, Planned NLSL, or NLSL that has Grandfathered Load.
+Drafter’s Note: Add a row for each additional Potential NLSL, Planned NLSL, or NLSL that has cumulative prior load and/or load included in the calculation of Firm Requirements Power eligible for service at the PF rate.
 Update at the end of each monitoring period.
-If customer has no Grandfathered Load, include N/A and retain «XX.XXX» as applicable.
+If customer has none, include N/A and retain «XX.XXX» as applicable.